-- Inform and advise the school of their obligations under data protection legislation. - Monitor compliance with the legislation and report to the Headteacher and Governing Body on a termly basis. - Cooperate with the supervisory authority (e.g. Information Commissioners Office) and act as the main contact point for any issues. - Seek advice from other organisations or professionals, such as the Information Commissioners Office as and when necessary. - Keep up to date with new developments in data protection issues for schools. - Act upon information and advice on data protection and circulate to staff and governors. - Carry out a data protection induction for all staff and keep records of that induction. - Coordinate the school response to a Subject Access Request. - Coordinate the school response to a data breach.
+Inform and advise the school of their obligations under data protection legislation.

+- Monitor compliance with the legislation and report to the Headteacher and governing body on a termly basis. - Co-operate with the supervisory authority (e.g. Information Commissioners Office) and act as the main contact point for any issues. - Seek advice from other organisations or professionals, such as the Information Commissioners Office as and when necessary. - Keep up to date with new developments in data protection issues for schools. - Act upon information and advice on data protection and circulate to staff and governors. - Carry out a data protection induction for all staff and keep records of that induction. - Coordinate data protection training for staff and governors. - Coordinate the response to a Subject Access Request. - Coordinate the school response to a data breach.